vivekd16/agentic/docs/getting-started.md

 > **Note**: In this guide we'll install the `all` extra which includes all tools and features.
 To customize your installation, see the [pyproject.toml](https://github.com/supercog-ai/agentic/blob/main/pyproject.toml) for a list of all available extras.

+> If you're on Linux or Windows you will need to add `--extra-index-url https://download.pytorch.org/whl/cpu` to install the CPU version of PyTorch.

 <table>
 <tr>
 <th> Source </th>